Mayank0875/DSA-Problem/P34/problem20/problem.md

 ## Title

-Median of Sorted Matrix
+Table Multiplication

 ## Slug

-sorted-matrix-median
+table-multiplication

+## Difficulty

+Medium

 ## Description

-Given an n x n multiplication table (with n odd), find the median value when all the elements are sorted in increasing order.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

-For example, for n=3, the multiplication table is:
+For example, the 3 * 3 multiplication table is as follows:
     [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

-The sorted list is [1,2,2,3,3,4,6,6,9], so the median is 3.
+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples